-409. TRAVEL TRAILERS AND OTHER STRUCTURES NOT SUITABLE FOR DIRECT SERVICE ATTACHMENT protection shall be installed at the meter location.
-(Refer to Illustration No.s 4, 5 or 9 in Section XII.)
+An approved raintight service disconnecting means rated at not less than 60 amperes and with appropriate overcurrent protection shall be installed at the meter location.
+(Refer to illustration numbers 4, 5 or 9 in Section XII.)
 For recreational vehicles, the disconnecting means shall generally be located near the point of entrance of supply conductors in compliance with NEC Article 551.